 “Very few organizations have kept their programs going this long.”
-These words from the program director of Canadian Women for Women of Afghanistan describe why they have supported the House.
-It is a testament as to how difficult it is to maintain a program in Kabul for 17 years, as MEPO and our partner organization HEWAD and the House of Flowers staff have done.
+These words from the program director of Canadian Women for Women of Afghanistan describe why they supported the House for several years.
+It is a testament as to how difficult it is to maintain a program in Kabul for 16 years, but MEPO and our partner organization HEWAD and the House of Flowers staff have done it, with the help of donors everywhere.

 In 2002, rent was $300 a month and the highest paid staff member made only $100 a month.
 The average expenses for the House of Flowers were around $1400 per month for all food, medical, clothing and energy .
 The total monthly budget was only about $2500.
 Over the past 15 years,however, the cost of living in Kabul has exploded.